getFairAI/script-examples/generic-script/variants/3d-animation/README.md

 10. Download the script files and extract them to some folder

 11. Open the `config.json` file and replace the "...3d Animation Style..." with the transaction ID of the Model Script, inside the comas.
-You can find it on the  Example: ""
+You can find it on the Studio application, on the Operators flow, where you downloaded the needed files for this installation, with the button "copy to clipboard"

-11. Place your Arweave wallet file in the same folder under the name `wallet.json`
+12. Place your Arweave wallet file in the same folder under the name `wallet.json`

 **Note:** Wallet must have funds in Bundlr node 2

-12. Install and run the generic model script
+13. Install and run the generic model script

 ```bash
 npm install